-5.7 2001 Title 24 SEER Correction Factors
+5.8 2001 and 2005 Title 24 SEER Correction Factors

-How do the results from these empirical corrections for California climate zones compare with the temperature corrected SEER's currently included in 2001 Title 24?
-See Figure 19.
+How do the results from these empirical corrections for California climate zones compare with the temperature corrected SEER's recently and currently required to be used by Title 24 residential code compliance software (Alternate Calculation Methods - ACMs)?
+See Figures 18a through 18f.